Skip to content

 from pydantic import BaseModel

-from embar.column.common import Text
+from embar.column.common import Text, text

 from embar.table import Table